Stars and other planets have dynamos, and so do galaxies and clusters of galaxies.

 Until now, scientists, generations of whom have labored to tease out the secrets of cosmic dynamos, have been relegated to studying the phenomena from vast, usually astronomical distances.

-"The project itself is to study how magnetic fields are generated in planets and stars," explains Cary Forest
+“The project itself is to study how magnetic fields are generated in planets and stars,” explains Cary Forest, a UW-Madison professor of physics who will direct the effort formally known as the Madison Plasma Dynamo Experiment.

 To do that, Forest and his colleagues required a specialized vessel to contain the types of high-temperature plasmas observed in space.
 Sometimes referred to as the fourth state of matter, plasmas are superheated gases where the atoms that make up the gas have been stripped of their electrons, leaving a conducting, highly electrified collection of atomic nuclei and free electrons.